Brian Carpenter (musician): Beat Circus

 After the formation of Beat Circus in 2002, Carpenter began composing a "Weird American Gothic" trilogy of albums, starting with Dreamland, released on the Cuneiform label in 2008, a song cycle loosely based on the Coney Island theme park of the same name.
 Boy from Black Mountain followed in 2009 with Southern folk songs inspired by his son and his father's life growing up as a farmer in the Florida Panhandle.
 The album won the Independent Music Award that year for Best Alt/Country Album.
 In 2012 Carpenter began collaborating with the Berkeley Repertory Theater on a musical loosely based on Herbert Asbury's Gold Rush saga The Barbary Coast.

 Ghost Train Orchestra

 In 2006 Carpenter was hired as the musical director for a run of vaudeville shows at an historic theater in Boston, then celebrating its 90th anniversary.
 He formed a 9-piece band called the Ghost Train Orchestra to perform the event and in 2011 released an album of rearranged music from obscure late 1920s Chicago and Harlem bands called Hothouse Stomp.
 The ensemble went on to reconstruct and re-imagine compositions by idiosyncratic American composers from the late 1930s with the album Book of Rhapsodies and the music of Moondog with Kronos Quartet on the album Songs and Symphoniques: The Music of Moondog.

+In 2024 David Byrne was inspired to enlist Ghost Train Orchestra to work on his new album Who Is the Sky? after hearing their Moondog album and attending their record release show in New York City.
+Byrne sent demos to Carpenter and over a period of several months, Ghost Train Orchestra members worked with David and producer Kid Harpoon to arrange the music for orchestra.
+David and the band recorded the music over several days in New York City.